Typically I like to start my summer “vacation” with a look at the big picture. After all, a little planning goes a long way.

 - Special notes as needed

-While I still need to find or create the resources for each section, I now know that I can be focused in my resource shopping & planning.
+While I still need to find or create the resources for each section, my resource shopping & planning can be much more focused.

 Making an outline of what you will cover over the course of the year will: